Askari: Italian colonies

+The Italian Colonial Army recruited Eritrean and subsequently Somali, Libyan and Ethiopian troops to serve under Italian officers.
 The first Eritrean battalions, the I, II, III and IV, were raised in 1888 from Muslim and Christian volunteers, replacing an earlier Bashi-bazouk corps of irregulars.
 The four Indigeni battalions in existence by 1891 were incorporated into the Royal Corps of Colonial Troops that year.
 The original four were expanded to eight battalions, adding V, VI, VII and VIII, in 1895/9.
-The Eritrean ascaris fought with distinction at Serobeti, Agordat, Kassala, Coatit and Adwa and subsequently served in Libya and Ethiopia.
+The Eritrean ascaris fought with distinction at Serobeti, Agordat, Kassala, Coatit and Adwa.
+Initially the Eritrean Ascaris comprised only infantry battalions, although Eritrean cavalry squadrons (Penne di Falco) and mountain artillery batteries were subsequently raised.
+By 1922 units of camel cavalry called "meharisti" had been added.
+Those Eritrean camel units were also deployed in Libya after 1932.
+During the 1930s Benito Mussolini added some armored cars units to the Ascari.
+Italian officers believed that askaris were expendable fighters.
+As a result, the askari usually saw more action and suffered greater casualties than their Italian counterparts.